kaaengine/kaa/docs/tutorial/part09.rst

 Part 9: The camera
 ==================

-Camera projects the scene into your display.
-In 2D games controlling camera isn't usually very important but we can use it to generate some additional visual effects.
+Camera projects the scene into your 2D display.
+Controlling the camera allows us to add few extra visual effects.

 Getting the camera
 ~~~~~~~~~~~~~~~~~~